vsrinivas/fuchsia/development/source_code/layers.md

 agents, shells, and runners.

-For example, modules include the calendar, email, and terminal modules, shells include the base shell and the user shell, agents include the email and chat content providers, and runners include the Web, Dart, and Flutter runners.
+For example, modules include the calendar, email, and terminal modules, shells include the base shell and the session shell, agents include the email and chat content providers, and runners include the Web, Dart, and Flutter runners.